vmarcinko/art-of-programming/markdowns/first.md

     true

 Well, it can be either also, but we mostly think of it as boolean, because this is kinda "common word" in most programming languages to represent boolean value.

-OK, so all data values, regardless of their type, have their textual representation (string) so they can all be mistaken for string values, But we like different data types because they provide different meaning to the data, and also different operations.

-What are common operations that can be done with numbers:

-Adding, subtracting, multiplying, comparing etc...
-Whole mathematics at our disposal.

-What operations can be done with strings?

-Splitting on certain position, comparison, removing portions of text etc...

-What operations are done on booleans?

-Checking whether something is true or not, switching to opposite value, all binary operations etc...

 Because we want to remove ambiguity between strings and other data types, let's introduce special characters to mark something as a string, and it would be double quotes, such as: